-- TextCapture - TextClick

-- TextExists - TextRectangle - Recording in landscape mode is not supported for emulators that include virtual buttons in the system bar.
+- TextCapture - TextClick - TextExists - TextRectangle - Recording in landscape mode is not supported for emulators that include virtual buttons in the system bar.
 Such emulators do not correctly detect rotation and render the system bar in landscape mode to the right of the screen, instead of the lower part of the screen.
 However, you can record against such an emulator in portrait mode. - Only HTML attributes in the HTML DOM are supported in XPath expressions for mobile applications.
-Silk Test does not support properties in XPath expressions. - If you are testing a mobile web application on Android, Silk Test does not support zooming. - The following JavaScript alert-handling methods of the BrowserWindow class do not work when testing on the Original Android Stock (AOSP) Browser: - AcceptAlert method - DismissAlert method - GetAlertText method - IsAlertPresent method - At any given point in time, you can test on multiple physical iOS devices that are connected to the Mac, but only on one iOS Simulator that is running on the Mac. - Before starting to test a mobile web application, ensure that no browser tab is open.
+Silk Test does not support properties in XPath expressions. - If you are testing a mobile web application on Android, Silk Test does not support zooming. - The following JavaScript alert-handling methods of the BrowserWindow class do not work when testing on the Original Android Stock (AOSP) Browser:

-- While testing a mobile web application, you can only have one browser tab open. - Silk Test does not support testing mobile web applications that are opened by a native mobile application.
+- AcceptAlert method - DismissAlert method - GetAlertText method - IsAlertPresent method - At any given point in time, you can test on multiple physical iOS devices that are connected to the Mac, but only on one iOS Simulator that is running on the Mac. - Before starting to test a mobile web application, ensure that no browser tab is open. - Tip: On iPads you can disable tabs in Apple Safari.
+Navigate to Settings > Safari and disable Show Tab Bar to do so. - While testing a mobile web application, you can only have one browser tab open. - Silk Test does not support testing mobile web applications that are opened by a native mobile application. - Testing web or hybrid applications on iOS requires iOS version 11 or later.